11 minute read

 @vagelim

 In this section, we’ll describe how to install the Datadog Agent to collect metrics, logs, and traces from your Kafka deployment.
-First you’ll need to ensure that Kafka and ZooKeeper are sending JMX data, then install and configure the Datadog Agent on each of your producers, consumers, and brokers.
+First you’ll need to ensure that Kafka is sending JMX data, then install and configure the Datadog Agent on each of your producers, consumers, and brokers.

 Before you begin, you must verify that Kafka is configured to report metrics via JMX.
 Confirm that Kafka is sending JMX data to your chosen JMX port, and then connect to that port with JConsole.

-Similarly, check that ZooKeeper is sending JMX data to its designated port by connecting with JConsole.
+If you’re using ZooKeeper, check that it is sending JMX data to its designated port by connecting with JConsole.
 You should see data from the MBeans described in Part 1.

 Install the Datadog Agent